 Content is from the site's archived pages ranging from 2006 -2011.

 The purpose of the bureau was to involve local people in making new maps of the area and the sea, and to find new ways of representing the data gathered.
 Local people were invited to take a walk or a journey determined by themselves, whether it was the route to work, to an historic building, to the sea, a walk for exercise or a meander based on more personal thoughts about location.
-The journeys were mapped with a gps (global positioning system) device.
-In these collaborative maps there is a powerful sense of people collaborating on a map of a place dependant on personal experience, rather than the measured assessment of a formal map
+The journeys were mapped with a GPS (global positioning system) device.
+In these collaborative maps there is a powerful sense of people collaborating on a map of a place dependent on personal experience, rather than the measured assessment of a formal map.

 Image: © Philip Carr